 Shallowing Out the Path

-You're swinging around in the Rotary Swing, rather than up and down, so there has to be something that shallows it out.
+You're swinging around in the Rotary Swing, rather than up and down, so there has to be something that shallows the swing path.

-Different golf magazines and instructors teach various ways to stay more centered in the swing, or lunge up out of it, and do all kinds of things to shallow out the swing path.
+Different golf magazines and instructors teach various ways to stay more centered in the swing, or lunge up out of it, and do all kinds of things to shallow out the swing plane.

 But if you allow yourself to turn the proper amount on the way back, you don't have to do anything to shallow it out.
 It happens automatically.

 He didn't have to lunge out.
-At the finish he's standing straight up and down on his left side - you could draw a line straight down from his shoulder to his left foot.
+At the finish he's standing straight up and down on his lead side — you could draw a line straight down from his shoulder to his lead foot.
 He doesn't hurt his back, so this simple golf swing can last him a lifetime.

 What Happens if You Don't?

 What happens if you get a very stacked and coiled lower body movement, like our student here?
-We'll draw a line up from the back of the ball to his head as a reference point in his swing.
+We'll draw a line up from the back of the ball to his head as a reference point in his swing sequence.

 The first thing we see is that his head is way out in front of the ball by the time he gets into impact.
-This is going to cause a flip, without fail.
+This is going to cause a flip at impact, without fail.

 His hands are too far behind, the club head is late, his body is way out in front, and now he's got to flip the club through impact and of course the shot is pulled.